reach-sh/reach-lang/docs/src/quickstart/index.md

 You are now ready to start programming in Reach.
 Check out our [tutorials](##tuts) to get started.

-# {#ref-qs-mac} MacOS
+# {#qs-mac} MacOS

-Reach is compatible with current M1 chips and previous Intel chips running macOS 10.15 or newer.
+Reach is compatible with M1 chips and Intel chips running macOS 10.15 or newer.
 Installation instructions should not differ regardless of the MacOS architecture.
 Reach requires installing [Docker](https://www.docker.com/get-started).

-## {#ref-qs-mac-install} Installation
+## {#qs-mac-install} Installation

 `make` should be preinstalled.
 Test this by opening `terminal` and running the following command: